dsanson/dsanson.github.com/670f2010/_posts/2010-09-14-updated-course-description.markdown

 layout: phil670-post
 section: main
 published: true
+excerpt: Traditional western theism tells us that God is maximally great or perfect along at least three dimensions.
 ---

 Traditional western theism tells us that God is maximally great or perfect along at least three dimensions.
 He is